ramzibou0735/aerial-autonomy-stack/supplementary/PREINSTALL.md

 docker run hello-world
 ```

-Log In to the NVIDIA Registry:
+Log in to the NVIDIA Registry:

 - Go to https://ngc.nvidia.com and login/create an account.
 - Click on your account the top right, go to Setup -> Get API Key.